toperrrrrrrr/Fairr/Docu/AnalysisSteps/02_High_Level_Architecture.md

-# Phase 2: High-Level Architecture - Fairr Android Codebase Analysis
+# Fairr Codebase Analysis - Phase 2: High-Level Architecture

 ## Architecture Overview

-Fairr follows a **Clean Architecture** pattern with **MVVM** presentation layer, organized into distinct layers with clear separation of concerns.
+Fairr follows a **Clean Architecture** pattern with **MVVM** presentation layer, implemented using modern Android development practices.
+The architecture is organized into distinct layers with clear separation of concerns.

 ### Architectural Layers